-The private angling component's fishing seasons for red snapper were set by the states under exempted fishing permits in 2018 and 2019, a permit type issued by NMFS.
 The states are now responsible for establishing some management measures (i.e., fishing seasons, bag limits, size limits; these may vary by state and year) for the private angling component's harvest of red snapper (Amendment 50A; GMFMC 2019a) for 2020 and subsequent years.
 In-season quota monitoring for the private angling component is performed by the states, with the states being responsible for closing the waters adjacent to their state once the state's ACL has been projected to be met.
 Private recreational fishing vessels are not required to have a federal permit to harvest individual species or species complexes in the reef fish fishery from the Gulf EEZ.
 However, anglers aboard these vessels must either be federally registered or licensed in states that have a system to provide complete information on the states' saltwater anglers to the national registry.

 The federal for-hire component of the recreational sector in the Gulf is managed by NMFS.
-In 2015, the for-hire component was given a separate quota from the private angling component (GMFMC 2014a); consequently, the duration of the for-hire fishing season may vary from the season durations for the private angling component as specified by each Gulf state.
-Presently, the for-hire component's fishing season begins on June 1 and closes when the component's annual catch target is predicted to be harvested (see Section 1.3 for more information on for-hire quota monitoring).
+In 2015, the for-hire component was given a separate quota from the private angling component (GMFMC 2014); consequently, the duration of the for-hire fishing season may vary from the season durations for the private angling component as specified by each Gulf state.
+Presently, the for-hire component's fishing season begins on June 1 and closes when the component's annual catch target (ACT) is predicted to be harvested (see Section 1.3 for more information on for-hire quota monitoring).
 Any for-hire fishing vessel that takes anglers into the Gulf EEZ where anglers harvest species or complexes in the reef fish fishery must have a limited-access charter vessel/headboat (for-hire) permit for reef fish that is specifically assigned to that vessel.
 Since 2003, there has been a moratorium on the issuance of new federal reef fish for-hire permits.
 This means that participation in the federal for-hire component is capped; no additional federal permits are available.
 Although the for-hire permit application collects information on the primary method of operation, the permit itself does not identify the permitted vessel as either a headboat or a charter vessel, and vessels may operate in both capacities.
 However, only federally permitted headboats are required to submit harvest and effort information to NMFS Southeast Regional Headboat Survey (SRHS).
 Participation in the SRHS is based on determination by the SEFSC that the vessel primarily operates as a headboat.
 Federally permitted charter and headboats are no longer required to report through the Southeast For-Hire Integrated Electronic Reporting program.
-Most charter vessel trips occur in the exclusive economic zone and target rig-reef species (i.e., snappers and groupers; Savolainen et al. 2012).
+Most charter vessel trips occur in the exclusive economic zone and target reef fish species (i.e., snappers and groupers; Savolainen et al. 2012).